arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ---
 title: 'Tank Level Monitoring with the Opta™'
-description: "This application note describes how to monitor the level in tanks using Opta™ and Modbus RTU."
+description: "This application note describes how to monitor the level in tanks using Opta™ and Modbus RTU protocol."
 difficulty: advanced
 tags:
   - Tank level